werowe/mist_preventive_maintenance_ml/README.md

 For this tutorial, we write two Python programs.
 The code for both is located at the bottom of this page.

-1. brakeTrain.py to ingest and prepare the data, train the model, and calculate its accuracy.
-We run this program in pyspark.
+1. ***brakeTrain.py** to ingest and prepare the data, train the model, and calculate its accuracy.
-2. brakePredict.py expose that model as a web service to return a prediction as to whether the brake is worn on now.
-For this tutorial, we run this code using curl.
+2. **brakePredict.py** uses Mist to expose the model as a web service to return a prediction as to whether the brake is worn.

 First we look at brakeTrain.py.
+We copy that code into pyspark and run it there.
+The pyspark interactive Spark shell gives us a SparkContext without having to code that.

 The sample data is [here](https://raw.githubusercontent.com/werowe/mist_preventive_maintenance_ml/master/brakedata.csv).
 Below is the first line.